dwanerich/dwanerich.github.io/_posts/2020-04-12-medly_my_first_sinatra_mvc_project.markdown

 ---

-Welcome to the journey of my Sinatra MVC project named MedLy that i am super proud of by the way ; )
+Welcome to the journey of my Sinatra MVC project named MedLy! (that i am super proud of by the way ; )

 MedLy is an application that allows users to create an account for medication adminstration reminders.
-Features include  adding, editing viewing and deleting medications and their interval of administration value.
+Features include  creating, viewing, editing, and deleting medications and their interval of administration value.

-Below entails some technical detail and concepts for which this app was build.
+See technical detail and concepts below for which this app was build.
 I found that building this project was best executed by breaking it down into several parts and putting it all back together.

 ## `:MVC=> {Models, Views, Controllers}`